Rodrick124/event-marketplace-backend/API_ENDPOINTS.md

 ### `DELETE /api/dashboard/organizer/events/:id`

 *   **Description:** Deletes an event from the organizer dashboard.
 This is a hard delete and is only permitted if the event has no reservations.
 For events with reservations, use the `cancel` endpoint instead.
+This route now uses the same robust logic as the generic `DELETE /api/events/:id` endpoint.
 *   **Authentication:** Required (JWT in Authorization header)
 *   **Roles:** `organizer`
 *   **Request Headers:**